 Founded in 2000 by Norberto Roldan and Donna Miranda, Green Papaya Art Projects provides a platform for creative engagement and informational exchange in a multidisciplinary arena.
 Green Papaya Art Projects reacts to the generally unchanged unemployment figures and escalating prices – issues that have not improved since the People Power Revolution of 1986.
 Spurred by their understanding of the Philippines’ current political and social conditions, they provide an alternative space for artistic experimentation that does not depend on any involvement from the government.

 As a converted warehouse, MO’s adaptable space lends itself aptly to contemporary installations, performances and video pieces.
 MO space has been pioneering contemporary art since 2007 and focuses on its essence as opposed to potential financial gain.
-The space is lead by artists and exhibits regular solo and group shows which contribute towards the progression and expansion of contemporary art from the Philippines.
+The space is led by artists and exhibits regular solo and group shows which contribute towards the expansion of contemporary art from the Philippines.

 Established in 1975 Galleria Duemila prides itself on being the oldest commercial gallery in the Philippines.
 The gallery has built up a strong international presence for its exposure of emerging Filipino artists working with mediums such as sculpture and installation.
 The gallery often expands on these contemporary themes by incorporating performances and readings into their monthly shows.
-Galleria Duemila’s artistic involvement extends to 20th century works also, selling pieces by modern masters.
+Galleria Duemila’s artistic involvement extends to 20th-century works too, selling pieces by modern masters.

 Finale Art File

-Finale Art File has been pioneering contemporary art since the 1980s and in 2008 relocated to a 450 sq.m space comprised of three separate galleries.
-The largest of the galleries can accommodate complex installations and group shows, making it one of the most dynamic and exciting contemporary galleries in Manila.
+Finale Art File has been pioneering contemporary art since the 1980s and in 2008 relocated to a 450 square meter space comprised of three separate galleries.
+The largest of the galleries can accommodate complex installations and group shows, making it one of the most dynamic contemporary galleries in Manila.
 As a result of its established past, Finale Art File has an impressive portfolio of modern masters as well as practicing artists.
-In this sense, Finale Art File provides glimpses into the journey that contemporary Filipino art has taken.
+The gallery therefore provides a glimpse into the journey that contemporary Filipino art has taken.
 The gallery also holds seasonal auctions and curates talks and discussions.

 Pablo has two galleries in Metro Manila: Pablo X and Pablo Fort.
-The two assume different identities according to the artists they represent, works they sell and thus clients they attract.
-Pablo Cubao X is the original gallery established with the aim of providing young, emerging artists with a platform for expression.
+The two assume different identities according to the artists they represent, the works they sell and the clients they attract.
+Pablo Cubao X is the original gallery established with the aim of providing young, emerging artists with a platform.
 The gallery soon gained a reputation and began attracting attention from older, more established artists – Pablo Fort was thus born.
-The two galleries cater to different areas of the artistic sphere and therefore boast considerable knowledge about either.
+The two galleries cater to different areas of the artistic sphere and therefore boast considerable knowledge about both.

-The stylish Silverlens Gallery is renowned for representing a number of accomplished and internationally recognised artists.
-The gallery specialises in wall-based artworks such as oil paintings and photography and is revered for its high standard of the latter.
+The stylish Silverlens Gallery is renowned for representing a number of accomplished and internationally recognized artists.
+The gallery specializes in wall-based artworks such as oil paintings and photography and is revered for its high standard of the latter.
 Representing both international and local artists, Silverlens Gallery is a major player on the international art fair scene, showcasing work in Art Basel as well as many others.